fenago/machine-learning-essentials-module1/lab_guides/lab_9.md

 =========

-Using the CSV files in the `exercises/` folder and what we have learned so far in this book, complete the following exercises:
+Using the CSV files in the `exercises/` folder and what we have learned so far in this course, complete the following exercises:

 1. With the `earthquakes.csv` file, select all the earthquakes in Japan with a magnitude of 4.9 or greater using the